 Urinary incontinence, which is also referred to as enuresis when specifically relating to children, is the involuntary loss of urine.

-It is normal for young children to be unable to control when they urinate but when they reach the age of five they should be toilet trained and be able to control when they urinate.
-Therefore, urinary incontinence in children becomes an issue that requires further management from this age onwards.
+It is normal for young children to be unable to control their urge to urinate; however, once they reach the age of five, children should be toilet trained and thus able to control when they urinate.
+After this point, urinary incontinence becomes an issue that requires further management.

-Babies do not have any control over when they urinate and when their bladder fills to a specific point, the muscles contract automatically to void their bladder.
+Babies do not have any control over when they urinate; therefore, when their bladder fills to a specific point, the muscles automatically contract to void their bladders.

-As their brain and nervous system grows and matures, the brain begins to recognize messages that indicate the bladder is almost full and sends signals to the bladder.
+As the brain and nervous system of babies grow and mature, the brain begins to recognize messages that indicate the bladder is almost full and sends signals to the bladder.
 This allows the child to hold the contractions until they can reach an appropriate place to urinate.

-This usually happens at approximately two years old when the toddler is toilet trained, although can vary greatly from child to child.
+This usually happens at approximately two years of age when the toddler is toilet trained, although the age can vary greatly between children.

-Young boys are more likely to have difficulty controlling urination and be incontinent than young girls.
+Young boys are more likely to have difficulty controlling urination and experience incontinence as compared to young girls.
 Urinary incontinence in children is separated into daytime and nighttime occurrences.

-Approximately 17-20% of children experience symptoms during the day, with 1 in 20 of these also suffering from bedwetting during the night.
-Incontinence at nighttime alone has a prevalence of approximately 8-20% in children five years old and gradually becomes less prevalent with 15% children ceasing to suffer from the condition each year.
+Approximately 17-20% of children experience symptoms during the day, with 1 in 20 of these children also suffering from bedwetting during the night.
+Incontinence at nighttime alone has a prevalence of approximately 8-20% in children who are five years old.
 Some individuals do not grow out of the condition and continue to lack bladder control during the nighttime until adulthood.

-It is common for children affected by urinary incontinence to be significantly impacted psychologically, which can make a difference to their overall wellbeing and quality of life.
+It is common for children affected by urinary incontinence to be significantly impacted psychologically, which can make a difference in their overall wellbeing and quality of life.

-When children are beginning to interact socially with other children, the experiences they have make a lasting impression on their character.
+When children are beginning to interact socially with other children, the experiences they have made a lasting impression on their character.
 Incontinence can present embarrassing situations for children that shape their character.